« Redistricting- What does it mean, House Early Edition | Main | Sorry Charlie »

 Nonetheless, the chatter made it clear the Crist theory needed more explanation.
 So let me delve a little more into the numbers.

 Going back to the basic math to win for Crist: win roughly 1/3 of the partisan vote and 50% of the NPA.
-First, there is one big assumption there, that Crist will get 50% of the NPA vote.
-Some suggest more, many more suggested he will get less.
-For this exercise,we have to start somewhere.
-Quite frankly, if he doesn't get 50%, the whole conversation is purely academic.
+First, there is one big assumption there, that Crist will get 50% of the NPA (no party affiliation) vote.
+Some polls suggest he could get more, but many more show him under 50 with NPA voters.
+Quite frankly, if he doesn't get 50% of the NPA vote, the whole conversation is purely academic.

-Nonetheless, under that assumption and the model that a few more Dems vote on election day, which given the Dems six point registration advantage, is likely, Crist wins by a few points.
+Nonetheless, under that assumption and a model assuming that a few more Dems vote on election day than republicans, which given the Dems six point registration advantage is likely, Crist wins by a few points.
 But here is problem one: Who really thinks Crist will get 33% of the GOP vote?
-Not this observer.
+Not this observer, nor any Republican hack who I trust.

 Looking more into the math, and again, assuming that Crist gets 50% of the NPA vote, which in a three way race is far from a sure thing, here is what he would need to get from R's and D's to get a plurality of vote.
 This is all built off a 42-41-17 R-D-NPA election day model: